Alireza-Zwolf/XV6-Modified/README.md

 3. Best Job First(BJF)

 ### Part 2: Aging
 To prevent process ***starvation***, we use the ***aging*** algorithm.
-In this implementation, if after 10000 cycles the processor was not assigned to the process, that process will be transferred to a queue with higher priority and monitoring the number of unexecuted cycles of that process will start from the beginning.
+In this implementation, if after 10000 cycles the processor was not assigned to the process, that process will be transferred to a queue with higher priority, and monitoring the number of unexecuted cycles of that process will start from the beginning.

 ### Part 3: System Calls